Latifa bint Mohammed Al Maktoum (born 1985): Early life

 Sheikha Latifa is one of Sheikh Mohammed bin Rashid Al Maktoum's children.
-Her mother is Huriah Ahmed al M’aash.
+Her mother is Huriah Ahmed al M'aash, and she was born on 5 December 1985.

 In a video statement, Sheikha Latifa said that she and her brother Sheikh Majid spent their early childhood under the care of their paternal aunt.
 Her early education was at the Dubai English Speaking School and later at the International School of Choueifat, with one year at the Latifa School for Girls.
 Sheikha Latifa is an experienced skydiver, coached by former world champion skydiver Stefania Martinengo, and held accelerated freefall instructor rating.

 In 2002, at the age of 16 years, a first attempt by Sheikha Latifa to escape ended in her capture at the Emirati-Omani border; she was subsequently jailed for three years and four months.
 She claimed in the video statement to have been kept in solitary confinement and subject to "constant torture", physically through beatings and mentally, during her arrest.